stanimirovn/docs-redis/smoke-tests.html.md

 Redis for PCF runs a set of smoke tests during installation to confirm system health.
 The tests run in the org <code>system</code> and in the space <code>redis-smoke-tests</code>.
 The tests run as an application instance with a restrictive Application Security Group (ASG).

-### Smoke test steps
+### Smoke Test Steps

-The smoke-tests perform the following for each available service plan:
+The smoke tests perform the following for each available service plan:

 1. Targets the org <code>system</code> and space <code>redis-smoke-tests</code> (creating them if they do not exist)
 1. Creates a restrictive security group, <code>redis-smoke-tests-sg</code>, and binds it to the space